-- Take tablets after food or at night to avoid nausea - Not to take iron tablet with milk - If constipated, advice to drink more water and fibre rich diet - Not to worry about black stools.
-As this is normal during iron tablet intake
+- Take tablets after food or at night to avoid nausea - Not to take iron tablet with milk - If constipated, drink plenty of water and fibre rich diet - Not to worry about black stools.
+As this is normal during iron tablet intake.